EolnMsuk/AntiDarkSword/README.md

 # AntiDarkSword ⚔️ (Rootless / Roothide)

-AntiDarkSword is an iOS security tweak that hardens jailbroken devices against WebKit and iMessage-based exploits.
+AntiDarkSword is an iOS security tweak that hardens vulnerable jailbroken devices against WebKit and iMessage-based exploits (DarkSword & Coruna).
 It mitigates / spoofs vectors used in 1-click and 0-click attacks while isolating background daemons.

 ## 🔍 Core Mechanisms